 Brain & Pituitary Tumors

-An abnormal mass of tissue that develops in the brain or pituitary gland which may or may not be cancerous
+An abnormal mass of tissue that develops in the brain lobes or pituitary gland which may or may not be cancerous.

-There are a variety of pituitary tumors that can have many symptoms, please click here for more details.
+There are a variety of pituitary tumors that can have many symptoms, please refer to this guide for more details.
 Brain Tumor symptoms may be general (due to the pressure the tumor is creating in the brain) and specific (due to the specific area of the brain where the tumor is located).
 General symptoms include include headaches, seizures, personality or memory changes, Nausea or vomiting.
-For specific symptoms please click here.
+For specific symptoms please visit this link.

 Normal Pressure Hydrocephalus